eliranbi/MadridLabDocumentation/workbooks/Intro/README copy.md

 Once you clone the repo you will notice the following directories :

--   **AdapterServices** - Is a folder that contain our MFP adapter projects, the adapters implement the back-end integration code.
+-   **AdapterServices** - Is a folder that contian our MFP adapter projects, the adapters implement the back-end integration code.

 -   **IBMEmployeeApp** - Is our base Ionic Application that we are going to use for adding the MFP plugin.